Tax season will start January 23, IRS says

 The IRS is entering the filing season with a host of challenges, including a backlog of 10 million unprocessed returns — a smaller backlog than in years past, but still substantial.

-To help beleaguered taxpayers, from whom only 1 of 10 calls were able to reach a telephone agent last year, the agency has hired more than 5,000 new phone operators as well as in-person help staff, it said.
+To help beleaguered taxpayers, who last year were able to reach a telephone agent in only 1 of 10 calls, the agency has hired more than 5,000 new phone operators as well as in-person help staff, it said.

 for more features.